growilabs/growi-docs/docs/en/admin-guide/management-cookbook/slack-integration.md

 ### Register for the GROWI Official Bot Proxy service

-  1. Open the registration for the GROWI Custom Bot with proxy service.
+  1. Open "Register for GROWI Official Bot Proxy Service".
     Note that two access tokens have been generated for each token in the **Issue Access Token** section.
     The access tokens can be reissued as needed.

-  1.On Slack, type `/growi register`.
+  1. On Slack, type `/growi register`.
   ![slack-bot-add-workspace](../../../.vuepress/public/assets/images/slack-bot-register-modal.png)

   1. save the URL of the target GROWI in the GROWI URL of the modal to be displayed.
   1. Enter the Access Token Proxy to GROWI and Access Token GROWI to Proxy issued above.
    Click the **Submit** button.